On the generic part of the cohomology of Shimura varieties of abelian type: Introduction

-Some cases of Conjecture \ref{conj-torsion-vanishing} have been proved in earlier works: \begin{enumerate} \item When $\sSh_{K^pK_p^\hs}(\sG,\sX)$ is a unitary PEL type Shimura variety and $G=\sG_{\QQ_p}$ is essentially a product of $\GL_{n,\QQ_p}$, the conjecture follows from the works of Caraiani--Scholze \cite{Caraiani-Scholze17} and \cite{Caraiani-Scholze24}. \item In \cite{Koshikawa-generic}, Koshikawa reproved Caraiani--Scholze's results using a different method and removed some mild technical conditions. \item For Hilbert modular varieties, the conjecture follows from the work of Caraiani--Tamiozzo \cite{Caraiani-Tamiozzo}.
+Some cases of Conjecture \ref{conj-torsion-vanishing} have been proved in earlier works: \begin{enumerate} \item In the case of Harris--Taylor Shimura varieties, Boyer proved the conjecture in \cite{Boyer-torsion}.
+He also established cohomological bounds beyond the generic cases. \item When $\sSh_{K^pK_p^\hs}(\sG,\sX)$ is a unitary PEL type Shimura variety and $G=\sG_{\QQ_p}$ is essentially a product of $\GL_{n,\QQ_p}$, the conjecture follows from the works of Caraiani--Scholze \cite{Caraiani-Scholze17,Caraiani-Scholze24}, and Koshikawa \cite{Koshikawa-generic}. \item For Hilbert modular varieties, the conjecture follows from the work of Caraiani--Tamiozzo \cite{Caraiani-Tamiozzo}.
 Moreover, they also studied the cohomology amplitude in the non-generic case. \item In \cite{Hamann-Lee-vanishing}, Hamann--Lee proved a weaker version of the conjecture for PEL type Shimura varieties when $G=\sG_{\QQ_p}$ is essentially a product of unramified Weil restrictions of $\GL_n$, odd unitary groups, and $\mathrm{GSp}_4$, etc. See \cite[Theorem 1.8]{Hamann-Lee-vanishing} for their assumptions on $G$.
 In fact, they needed $\xi$ to be \emph{strongly generic} (of Langlands--Shahidi type in their terminology) in their method. \item In \cite{Peng-FS-comparison-orth-unitary}, Hao Peng proved the conjecture for certain compact unitary and orthogonal Shimura varieties, still under the assumption that $\xi$ is strongly generic. \end{enumerate}

 In this paper, we prove the conjecture for Shimura varieties of abelian type.